 Under the provisions of Resolution 94-179, adopted April 5, 1994, a portion (5%) of the fee collected is allocated to fund alternative transportation mode projects (originally 5% of the Local and Regional fee components).
-As of June 30, 2019, a total of \$1,163,975.60 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).
+As of June 30, 2020, a total of \$1,217,249.71 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).

-Eligible Alt Mode projects include bicycle and pedestrian facilities, capital improvements for ridesharing, bus and transit, park-and-ride facilities, and other capital-oriented improvements that reduce the use of the single occupant vehicles.
-A total of \$964,616.72 has been disbursed for eligible projects through June 30, 2019.
-The balance as of June 30, 2019 is \$368,567.12, which includes interest income.
-Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements (bicycle, project acceptance in FY 17/18) and the Benjamin Holt Drive Improvements (sidewalks).
+Eligible Alt Mode projects include bicycle and pedestrian facilities, capital improvements for ridesharing, bus and transit, park-and-ride facilities, and other capital-oriented improvements that reduce the use of single occupant vehicles.
+A total of \$964,616.72 has been disbursed for eligible projects through June 30, 2020.
+The balance as of June 30, 2020 is \$429,415.17, which includes interest income.
+Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements

+(bicycle facilities, project acceptance in FY 17/18) and the Benjamin Holt Drive Improvements (pedestrian facilities).

 TIMF funded projects that include bike routes typically consist of widening the roadway to provide a minimum 4-foot paved shoulder with striping and include bike route signage.
 These bike route projects are generally combined with roadway rehabilitation and/or capacity increasing improvements to take advantage of economies of scale and administrative efficiencies.
-The only Alt Mode project remaining on the near-term 2019-2022 list is the McHenry Avenue Improvement project (bicycle, now under construction), which is expected to be complete in spring 2020.
-In early 2019, the County began an update to its Countywide Bicycle Master Plan.
-Any routes identified during this update will be compared to projects currently listed on both the near-term 2019-2022 and long-term 2023-2029 list, and the TIMF alternative mode project list will be updated accordingly.
+The recently completed McHenry Avenue Improvement project constructed bicycle improvements along the project limits.
+In early 2019, the County began an update to its Countywide Bicycle Master Plan, which is expected to be adopted by the Board of Supervisors in December 2020.
+Any routes identified during this update will be compared to projects currently listed on both the near-term 2020-2023 and long-term 2024-2030 list, and the TIMF alternative mode project list will be updated accordingly.